How it works

 Evidence over claims

-Participation is built on submitted records and documentation, not marketing statements or self-description.
+Participation is built on submitted records and documentation, not marketing statements, self-description or assertions.
+No documentation means no status.

 Defined scope

 Each firm declares the scope of its participation.
-Review and publication are bounded to that scope.
+Review and publication are bounded strictly to that scope.
+Nothing outside the declared scope is reviewed or implied.

 Public-source checks

-Publicly available information is reviewed for consistency with submitted documentation.
+Publicly available information — regulatory registers, corporate filings, litigation records and market-domain sources — is reviewed for consistency with submitted documentation.

-A Certificate ID is generated only where a certificate is issued within a defined scope.
+Profiles are published only following a documented decision.
+Certificate IDs are generated only where certificates are issued.
 Drafts and declined applications carry no Certificate ID.

 Correction process